 Glen Wingfield is a Kokatha / Arabana man from Port Augusta.
 Glen has had deep experience in Aboriginal heritage matters throughout his career, including as the Kokatha Aboriginal Corporation’s Heritage Manager.

 Glen provides leadership in the preservation and protection of Aboriginal heritage, particularly to exploration and mining companies.
-He is the current Chairperson of Kokatha Aboriginal Corporation.
+He is a former Chairperson of Kokatha Aboriginal Corporation.